No UFO's: Release

 "No UFO's" was released in April 1985 on Metroplex. "‘No UFO’s’ was popular in Detroit, with Atkins noting that it was released to the radio when Jeff Mills was hosting, and "as soon as [Mills] got his hands on it, he put it in heavy rotation in his mixes, and it became an instant smash hit in his radio show.
 Also, this was the time of house music in Chicago, so DJs like Farley "Jackmaster" Funk, Bad Boy Bill, Ralphi Rosario, Julian Jumpin Perez, and Fast Eddie, among others, [played it]; therefore the record also became a smash hit in Chicago."
 Carl Craig reflected on hearing "No UFO's" for the first time at 5pm on the radio on a weekday, noting that "It was drive time, so it really gave me the opportunity to hear this music as being more than just club music."

 According to Atkins, the song was more popular in Chicago than Detroit.
 The song reached Chicago by when Atkins' associates Derrick May and Blake Baxter drove Baxter's pickup truck full of records to sell in Chicago, and then these records were exported to the United Kingdom.
 This led to record companies in England travelling to the United States to research the music, initially starting in Chicago where they were told the music was coming from Detroit.
 Arriving in Detroit, Neil Rushton suggested to do a compilation album for Virgin Records and call it The House Sound of Detroit which was later renamed to Techno!
 The New Dance Sound of Detroit based on the Model 500 song that was included on the compilation called "Techno Music".

 The song was re-released by Metroplex in 2017 with remixes from Moodymann and Luciano.
 Atkins stated that idea behind these remixes was "why reinvent the wheel when we can get the source material that created the wheel in first place and reworked?" and that he "wanted to incorporate collaborations with some major players nowadays, like Moodymann and Luciano.
 That will make it possible to reach a newer, wider, and more diverse audience."

 Reception

 In a 1992 article on Atkins, Kris Needs wrote in the NME that Atkins tracks "Ocean to Ocean" and "No UFO's" as "timeless classics."
 Stuart Maconie also discussed "No UFO's" along with "Big Fun", "When We Used to Play", "Nude Photo" and "Goodbye Kiss" as the recordings that "embodied the new sound of Detroit, a sound synonymous with the new labels Transmat and Metroplex."
+In 2022, Rolling Stone ranked "No UFO’s" number 94 in their list of the "200 Greatest Dance Songs of All Time".